radeklat/act-draw-explain/README.md

 Running `flutter pub run sync_translation_files` from the repository source will:
 * inject `DISABLED` into all question of a disabled topic in given language variant (see [Disabling translations](#disabling-translations) below)
 * inject topic names into questions to be visible as context in the translation system
+* list free IDs for new questions and topics

 ## Testing